 The report deals with land needs, funding, incentives, workforce, and more.
-Land will be on the table as never before, and despite Oregon’s tight land used systems, I believe we are about to see Oregon pull a 180 on the past in regards to this matter.
+Land will be on the table as never before, and despite Oregon’s tight land-used systems, I believe we are about to see Oregon pull a 180 on the past in regard to this matter.
 Look for land up and down US 26 between Brookwood Road and Banks to be under the microscope.
-Land speculation started a decade or more ago with foreign and out-of-state interests buying up large parcels.
+Land speculation started a decade or more ago, with foreign and out-of-state interests buying up large parcels.
 Now they will have a willing development partner in Hillsboro, Washington County, and the State of Oregon.
 From the land subcommittee working in this group, the following quotes can be found.

 The semiconductor industry is poised for a 1990s-like growth surge.
 Though the Metro region has

 thousands of acres of industrial land, its lacks supply of development-ready large industrial sites (25-

 plus buildable acres) the semiconductor industry needs to grow